What is PowerOptions®?

 Members should contact PowerOptions for pricing.
 In order to provide pricing, we will need your usage data for past periods.
-This information comes from the LDC, and the member must sign a load data release form so that Direct Energy may obtain your account data from your LDC.
-Price quotes from Direct Energy are updated daily and valid until 5 p.m. on the day quoted.
+This information comes from the LDC, and the member must sign a load data release form so that Direct Energy or Constellation may obtain your account data from your LDC.
+Price quotes from Direct Energy or Constellation are updated daily and valid until 5 p.m. on the day quoted.
 Please contact Tricia Rush at PowerOptions at 617-428-4260 for pricing information.

 How is natural gas priced?